furti/ng-dashboard/README.md

 See [furti.github.io/ng-dashboard](http://furti.github.io/ng-dashboard) for a live example

 ###General
-ng-dashboard enables you to create dashboards with differnent widgets in about 10 lines of javascript code.
+ng-dashboard enables you to create dashboards with different widgets in about 10 lines of javascript code.
 To do this it uses angular directives that are configured with an object that describes the dashboard and it's data.

 Along the lines of Goethe's FAUST: Enough words have been exchanged; Now at last let me see some deeds!